gabaix/gollum/requirements/inplace_upgrade.md

 # Inplace Upgrade

 This document describes in-place upgrade using Docker.
-I am writing a line while the document was modified by an engineer before.
+I am writing on the web while the document is modified locally, and I will save it first.

 ## Requirements